-- a. organs or tissue from the patient's own body (called autograft) or - b. another human donor (homograft or allograft)
+- a.
+Organs or tissue from the patient's own body (called autograft) or - b.
+Another human donor (homograft or allograft)

-Accession a new primary in the transplanted organ as you would any new primary, applying the 2018 Solid Tumor Rules.
+Accession a new primary in the transplanted organ as you would any new primary, applying the current Solid Tumor Rules.
 Code the primary site to the location of the transplanted organ, i.e., code the malignancy where it resides/lies.